miRTop/incubator/synthetic/README.md

 * iso_3p, iso_snp_central_supp, iso_snp_seed, iso_5p, iso_snp_central_offset, iso_add, iso_snp, iso_snp_central: `FP` when isomiRs is not in the synthetic data, but it is in the file for this sequence. `FN` when isomiRs is in the synthetic data, but it is NOT in the file for this sequence.`TN` when isomiRs is NOT in the synthetic data, and it is NOT in the file for this sequence. `TP` when isomiRs is in the synthetic data, but it is in the file for this sequence.

 If you want to look for missed sequences for a specific tool, use sample to identify the tool and use `tag` to identify `M` values.

+### Reproducibility [TODO]

+Here it will go the command line used for the generation of the previous data.